thomasgredig/cv-recommendation-letter-writing/README.md

 First run **make.recommendation.letter.list.R**, it will generated the generated files.

-Compile the **make.recommendation.letter.list.tex** to generate a preview of the output.
+Compile the **CV-Recommendation-Letters-Preview.tex** to generate a preview of the output.